HIHIHAHEI/RGBD-SOD/README.md

 # RGBD-SOD
-This are some methods for RGBD-SOD
+There are some methods for RGBD-SOD